CluelessBiker/project5-red-crayon/README.md

 </p>
 ```
  - This particular rule does not lend to the readability of the code, & instead hinders it (in my opinion).
- 3. All `console.log(err);` has been left in place & commented out, as it was suggested that this is also done in real-world scenarioes.
+ 3. All `console.log(err);` has been left in place & commented out, as it was suggested that this is also done in real-world scenarios.

 - page has an excellent Accessibility rating in Lighthouse